karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 governance model.
 We need regimes that realistically recognize the role of corporations on the global stage and shape them without adhering strictly to a neo-liberal or conservative approach.
 Ultimately, the global regime needs to confront (not necessarily resolve) these questions.
 As the world evolves, global law must be adaptable to experiment with new paradigms, such as universal basic income, and utilize the entire spectrum of governance mechanisms from governments, NGOs, and corporations.

-10. Michel Foucault, The Body of the Condemned, in Discipline and Punish: The Birth of the Prison 1 (1979).

 ### Conclusion